Dream job: the Japanese man who gets paid to do nothing | Technology

 Dream job: the Japanese man who gets paid to do nothing

 Shoji Morimoto has what some would see as a dream job: he gets paid to do pretty much nothing.
-The 38-year-old Tokyo resident charges 10,000 yen ($71) an hour to accompany clients and simply exist as a companion.
+The 38-year-old Tokyo resident charges 10,000 yen ($71) per booking to accompany clients and simply exist as a companion.

-Shoji Morimoto has what some would see as a dream job: he gets paid to do pretty much nothing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)